SyncfusionExamples/effectsview-listview-xamarin/README.md

 # How to use effects view in ListView (SfListView) Xamarin.Forms

-This repository contains sample for how to use EffectsView in the [Syncfusion Xamarin.Forms ListView](https://help.syncfusion.com/xamarin/listview/getting-started) control.
+This repository contains sample to use [Effects View](https://help.syncfusion.com/xamarin/effects-view/getting-started) in the [Syncfusion Xamarin.Forms ListView](https://help.syncfusion.com/xamarin/listview/getting-started) control.

 Please refer the KB through this [link](https://www.syncfusion.com/kb/11030/how-to-use-effects-view-in-listview-sflistview-xamarin-forms).